Sebanisu/OpenVIII_CPP_WIP/README.md

   - Support for each of the file formats
   - Tests to make sure the code works as I go.
 Dumping data to check to see if I can read correctly.
   - Ability to quickly get at what you want.
+  - Later on may write tests to quickly render things.
+Much like our debug menu on OpenVIII-monogame.
+I'll be able to open up maps and view them make sure the drawing logic is good.
+But like it'll be it's own lightweight exe that just populates a list of maps or something for each type I wanna test.
   - Last thing I'll worry about is the game.
-Though I may right tests to quickly render things.